-Masters Of The Universe Classics Horde Prime Review – A cool investment for your collection
+Masters Of The Universe Classics Horde Prime Review

 The last of the MOTUC offering from June is kind of a strange one.
 Horde Prime never appeared as more than a giant metal hand in the original cartoons, but he did appear in some comics in the UK, and as a brief shadowy figure in a scene or two of the MYP 2000’s era MOTU.
 As a character I knew little to nothing about I wasn’t expecting much from this figure, but he managed to come out as a pretty decent third in a good month for MOTUC fans.
 SPOILER ALERT: If you don’t want to see what his face looks like, please stop reading this review right now.
 Lets take a look at Horde Prime.